 Yes, when there’s an update to server software we will issue a maintenance window and update the software.
 In the case of a significant Magento 1 security vulnerability we may auto patch stores and send notification of the update.

-Safe Harbor will be available through the end of 2021.
+Safe Harbor will be available through March 2022.

 You can also choose to migrate to Magento 2 or to WooCommerce.
 We have partners standing by to help with migrations in either case.
 Our sales team can help get that process started, contact them at 866-639-2377 or firstname.lastname@example.org.